ilichkaya/laravel-restify/docs-v2/content/en/auth/profile.md

 POST: /api/restify/profile
 ```

-The payload should be a form-data, with an image under `avatar` key:
+The payload should be a form-data, with an image under the `avatar` key:

 ```json
 {